 As pet owners, there are several “normal” behaviors that pets have which we find undesirable.
 Take cats, for instance.
 Spraying and scratching to mark their territory and condition their claws is completely natural for them.
 Yet, when they live in our house, this natural behavior is unacceptable.
 In the same way, owners repeatedly ask veterinarians what to do about this natural behavior in their feces-eating dog.
 And I get it—it grosses me out, too!

-How do you stop dogs from eating feces?
+How to stop a dog from eating feces

 Unfortunately, curbing a dog’s desire for cat box crunchies and other delectable droppings is easier said than done: